Engagement Analytics

 - Scroll behavior - How far users scroll down the page

-- Click interactions - User clicks and rage clicks
+- Click interactions - Rage clicks and clicks on interactive elements

 - Time on page - Active engagement time